marclitchfield/paperclips-auto/README.md

 # Paperclips-Auto

 This bit of javascript completes the game Universal Paperclips, unattended.
 It currently works, but the developers may release updates that will break this code.
 The javascript code is a rudimentary rules engine that relies on the presence of specific DOM elements and game mechanics.
 Simple mathematical calculations drive the strategy, which has much room for optimization.
-A 8px red indicator temporarily appears over the clicked control, so you can what the code is doing.
+A 8px red indicator temporarily appears over the clicked control, so you can visualize what the code is doing.
 Console messages are emitted for most actions.

 The offer will be rejected.